đđź This is part of series on concurrency, parallelism and asynchronous programming in Ruby. Itâs a deep dive, so itâs divided into several parts:

 # => hey there!

 Requiring a gem requires accessing non-shareable objects - Ractors cannot access any state that is non-shareable.
-The only Ractor with access to these non-shareable objects is the main Ractor, Ractor.main
+The only Ractor with access to these non-shareable objects is the main Ractor, Ractor.main.
+To get around this, non-main Ractors add a task to the interrupt_exec_tasks list on the main Ractor thread, and set TRAP_INTERRUPT_MASK:

 rb_ractor_t *main_r = GET_VM()->ractor.main_ractor;